Howard University

 Day-to-Day Schedule

-— Students are required to read ahead —
+— Students are required to read ahead and prepare for class —

 08/21